iFlex/2048/README.md

   }
 }
 ```
-The step function will be called periodically from inside driver.js ( at the speed that you set ).
+The step function will be called periodically from inside driver.js ( at the speed that you set ) untill the game is over.
 You receive the status of the grid as a parameter, the cells are stored in the following fashion:
 an array of arrays representing the grid, where each array grid[i] is a column.
 grid[0] is column 0, grid[1] is column 1, this means grid[0][0] is the element on the first row and first column,